Selected Major HIV/AIDS Web Sites

 - Centers for Disease Control and Prevention

-(CDC) The site of the Division of HIV/AIDS Prevention of the CDC's National Center for HIV, STD and TB Prevention includes recommendations, guidelines, fact sheets, FAQs, statistics, and materials for prevention and research partners.
-CDC also maintains the National Prevention Information Network (CDC NPIN), which features a daily Prevention News Update, reference materials, referral and distribution services for information on HIV/AIDS, sexually transmitted diseases, and tuberculosis; as well as the CDC Global AIDS Program.
+(CDC) The site of the Division of HIV/AIDS Prevention of the CDC's National Center for HIV, STD and TB Prevention.
+Includes recommendations, guidelines, fact sheets, FAQs, statistics, and materials for prevention and research partners.
+CDC also maintains the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP), which features Prevention News Updates, reference materials, referral and distribution services for information on HIV/AIDS, sexually transmitted diseases, and tuberculosis; as well as the CDC Division of Global HIV and Tuberculosis.

 - Henry J. Kaiser Family Foundation